TaiNgo6798/faktoora-cli/README.md

 ### Options

-- `--branch`: Basically it will install the package in a new branch, and you can set its name.
+- `--branch=<name>`: Basically it will install the package in a new branch, and you can set its name.
-- `--destination`: Destination branch's name to create Merge Request.
+- `--destination=<name>`: Destination branch's name to create Merge Request.
 - `--create-mr`: Will create merge requests after bumping(default: false).
 - `--reviewer=<gitlab_user_name>`: Set reviewer for merge requests(default: cuong.nguyen).
 - `-f, --force`: Force bump all found repos.